 Filing the Insurance Claim and Settlement Negotiations

-After your attorney has built a solid case to support your claim and you reach maximum medical improvement, they will likely file an insurance claim on your behalf.
+After your accident attorney has built a solid case to support your claim and you reach maximum medical improvement, they will likely file an insurance claim on your behalf.
 Most personal injury cases settle at this point and never require suing the at-fault party.
+Your lawyer will manage your legal claim and personal injury settlement negotiations from start to finish.

 An out-of-court settlement requires that your attorney present solid evidence to show the other party caused your injuries through negligence.
-After negotiating with your lawyer, the liable party or their insurer may agree to pay you an acceptable settlement.
+After negotiating with your lawyer, the liable party or their insurance company may agree to pay you an acceptable settlement.

 This settlement agreement allows you to receive fair compensation in exchange for signing away your right to pursue further damages based on this accident.
 Your lawyer will explain the details further.